minqiaowang/spatial/spatial-queries/spatial-queries.md

     - 2001: ```SDO_GTYPE``` attribute and it is set to 2001 when storing a two-dimensional single point such as a customer's location.
     - 4326: This is the spatial reference system ID (SRID): a foreign key to an Oracle dictionary table (MDSYS.CS_SRS) that contains all the supported coordinate systems.
 It is important to associate your customer's location to a coordinate system.
 In this example, 4326 corresponds to "Longitude / Latitude (WGS 84)."
     - ```MDSYS.SDO_POINT_TYPE```: This is where you store your longitude and latitude values within the ```SDO_GEOMETRY``` constructor.
 Note that you can store a third value also, but for these tutorials, all the customer data is two-dimensional.
-    - **NULL, NULL**: The last two null values are for storing linestrings, polygons, and geometry collections.
+    - NULL, NULL: The last two null values are for storing linestrings, polygons, and geometry collections.
 For more information on all the fields of the ```SDO_GEOMETRY``` object, please refer to the Oracle Spatial Developer's Guide.
 For this tutorial with point data, these last two fields should be set to NULL.

 3. You are now ready to create spatial indexes for CUSTOMERS and WAREHOUSES: